Infringement Procedure against Denmark

-However, Sea Shepherd’s infringement claim presents evidence proving that Danish officials from the police, navy, and customs have been facilitating and even actively participating in the Grind, causing the death of cetaceans in contravention of the EU Habitats Directive on the Conservation of Natural Habitats and of Wild Fauna and Flora.
+However, Sea Shepherd’s infringement claim (key points listed below) presents evidence proving that Danish officials from the police, navy, and customs have been facilitating and even actively participating in the Grind, causing the death of cetaceans in contravention of the EU Habitats Directive on the Conservation of Natural Habitats and of Wild Fauna and Flora.

 “It is forbidden to kill whales and dolphins in Europe,” says Sea Shepherd Netherlands Director Geert Vons.
 “By supporting the Faroe Islands in the killing of pilot whales and other cetaceans, Denmark facilitates the slaughter and fails to fulfill its EU obligations.
 The government of Denmark has shown it’s willing to do whatever it can to ensure that the slaughter continues.”